dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

   bg_color: "#3F6426"
   image: https://cdn.auth0.com/blog/spring-boot-auth/logo.png
 tags:
-- nest
+- nest.js
 - nodejs
 - typescript
 related:
 - 2017-09-07-developing-restful-apis-with-loopback
+- 2017-08-29-backbonejs-getting-started
 ---

 **TL;DR:** In this article we are going to learn about Nest.js, a framework for building Node.js web applications.
 Why Nest.js?
 Because, although Node.js already contains a lot of libraries to develop web applications, none of them effectively address one of the most important subjects: the architecture.
 As we will see, Nest.js introduces various building blocks that help developers to better organize Node.js applications.

 ## Nest.js Introduction

 [Nest.js](http://docs.nestjs.com/) is a new framework in the already cluttered Node.js landscape.
 What makes it different from other frameworks is that Nest.js leverages [TypeScript](https://www.typescriptlang.org/) to help developers effortless build highly testable, scalable, loosely coupled, and easily maintainable applications.
 For example, when building an application, developers will define TypeScript classes decorated with `@Controller()` to handle HTTP request.
-Developers will also create classes that implements the `NestMiddleware` interface to define [Expressjs middlewares](http://expressjs.com/en/guide/using-middleware.html).
+Developers will also create classes that implements the `NestMiddleware` interface to define [Express middlewares](http://expressjs.com/en/guide/using-middleware.html).

 For those who already know and use [Angular](https://angular.io/), the syntax and the components that Nest.js introduces to backend development will be quite familiar.